The Agency Model Is Broken. Here’s What Works Instead.

 • data-driven

-Agencies optimized for projects are structurally incompatible with systems.
+Agencies optimized for projects are structurally misaligned with systems.

 Agencies are incentivized to: